Skip to main content

 Timeline: 80-90% faster build time

-BIOBUILDS timeline breakdown: Factory production takes just 2-3 weeks while site preparation happens simultaneously.
-Module delivery and crane setting requires 1-4 days.
-Site finishing completes in 1-2 weeks.
-Total build time: 4-6 weeks maximum, typically around 2 weeks.
+BIOBUILDS timeline breakdown: Factory production and site preparation happen simultaneously.
+Module delivery and crane setting require 1-4 days.
+The remaining on-site work is the final 1-2% depending on size.
+Total build time: 3 weeks to move-in.

 80%+